paulhamsh/HCI-BLE-Python/README.md

 ## What is this?

-A Python / Micropython library to access BLE functions using the HCI layer, a partial implementation of a BLE stack.
+A Python / Micropython library to access BLE functions using the HCI layer - a partial implementation of a BLE stack.

 Currently works with the HCI layers:
 - Bluez on Linux (in-built WIFI and some USB dongles)